Insights into Symmetry and Substitution Patterns Governing Singlet-Triplet Energy Gap in the Chemical Space of Azaphenalenes: Results and Discussions

 Among the 104 APs investigated, 13 exhibit pJT symmetry lowering, resulting in a total of 117 distinct configurations (for the 13 systems both high and low symmetry structures are included).
 Singlet and triplet excitation energies and corresponding STGs for the 30 APs exhibiting negative STGs, computed at the L-CC2/aug-cc-pVDZ level using the extrapolated equilibrium geometries, $\textbf{X}^{\rm CCSD(T),\,\Delta_{DT}}_{\rm VTZ}$, are listed in Table~\ref{tab:top30_negative}.

 Of the 30 INVEST APs listed in Table~\ref{tab:top30_negative}, 1,3,4,6,7,9-hexaazacyclazine (heptazine, 7AP) with \dthreeh symmetry displays the most negative STG ($-0.229$~eV).
 The remaining systems comprise 15 molecules of \ctwov symmetry, 13 of \cs symmetry, along with cyclazine (\cthreeh).
 The occurrence of negative STGs in \cs structures indicates that high molecular symmetry is not a prerequisite for achieving Hund’s rule violation.
+The oscillator strengths of the first excited singlet state for the 30 INVEST systems are also listed in Table~\ref{tab:top30_negative}.
+For nearly all molecules, the oscillator strengths are negligible; the only exception is 1,2,3,4,6,7-hexaazacyclazine, which exhibits a small but non-negligible value of 0.01 a.u.

 Notably, cyclazine (1AP) is the only system that undergoes pJT distortion while retaining a negative STG, as summarized in Table~\ref{tab:dist_gaps}.
 As stated before, none of the three APs with N atoms exclusively at electron-deficient (LUMO) sites (2AP, 3AP, and 4AP) show inverted gaps, and thus they are absent from Table~\ref{tab:top30_negative}.
 Among the 15 APs with N atoms exclusively at electron-rich (HOMO) sites (see Figure~\ref{trends}), 12 exhibit negative STGs.
 Of these, 7AP has the most negative STG of $-0.229$~eV, while 1,3,4-triazacyclazine (\cs) has the least negative STG of $-0.063$ eV.